aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 #.
 Foreign key

 #.
-The available strategies, and for each strategy, its consequences.
+The available strategies and their  consequences.

 #.
 The metadata obtained to determine the appropriate strategy.